Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Conclusion

 \subsection{Future Work}

 At the current stage, SSI and DLTs in general are neither fully legally recognized nor widely adopted as normalized solutions---socially embraced.
 This situation opens new research avenues, including privacy-enhancing technologies (PETs), Confidential Computing (CC), and bridging solutions \cite{biedermann2025aggregating, lepore2024aligning, moser2025privacy, Stamoulis2025}.
 PETs like such as zero-knowledge proofs, proofs of signature \cite{0xparc2021zkecdsa}, and Merkle tree–based cryptographic schemes \cite{sitouah2024untraceable, azeem2023urs} can enhance the privacy and security of existing identity systems, including the EUDIW.
-Confidential computing, which relies on Trusted Execution Environments (TEEs) \cite{b1}, provides isolated and secure computation environments that can support cloud-based EUDIW solutions for users lacking compliant devices, and may also enable the deployment of SSI-compliant wallets in the cloud. \textbf{Acknowledgment:} N.Sitouah was supported by the Italian Ministry of University and Research (MUR) under NRRP--PNRR codice DOT1316508--and KNOBS srl.
+Confidential computing, which relies on Trusted Execution Environments (TEEs) \cite{b1}, provides isolated and secure computation environments that can support cloud-based EUDIW solutions for users lacking compliant devices, and may also enable the deployment of SSI-compliant wallets in the cloud.